EBU committees and networks

-The EBU facilitates several networks.
-Via our operation networks we connect our members (National Unions and AGM), establish a structural dialogue with the European Institutions (European Affairs), and organise events and conferences.
+The EBU is organised in committees and facilitates several networks.
+Via our committee & networks we connect our members, establish a structural dialogue with European Institutions and organise events and conferences.

 We also support and run engaged Buddhist community networks on various themes all over Europe and make projects among our member organisations known to a wider public.

 If you want to contribute to the topic of a network (for example an article, a date for an event, a book, a video, …) and/or if you would like to take part in a network, please email the network coordinator.

 The National Unions Committee is the place where the National Buddhist Unions of Europe meet.

 Coordinator: Trudy Fredriksson

 The European affairs committee represent the EBU to the Council of Europe, the European Union and other European institutions.
 The team also keeps the EBU and its member organisations informed about current European affairs.